sidhant293/Essential-Algorithms/System Design/Must Know/DataBase From Scratch .md

 ### Hash Index Problem
 - Hash index must fit in memory, if we have a large number of keys this wont work.
 Also when keys grow then more collisions occure so maintaining hash index is more of a overhead.
-- We can perform range queries on hash indexes
+- We can't perform range queries on hash indexes

 ## SSTables and LSM Trees